AdamXweb/WhiteSurFirefoxThemeMacOS/README.md

 `@import "parts/NAMEOFOPTION.css";` above the line that says `@namespace xul...`\
 That's it, the theme should load your overriden settings

+#### Swap navbar close buttons on Windows:
+`windows-swapclose.css` contains the styles required to swap the close buttons, as well as to re-order the close button from MacOS styling to Windows.
+Follow the directions above for the manual theme override to activate.

 ### Manual colour override:

 The theme obeys your system UI colour preferences.
 If you want to override it e.g. always have the dark theme, then you'll have to do the following.\